WithSecureOpenSource/see/doc/tutorial_installation.rst

   - qemu
   - qemu-tools
   - dnsmasq
-  - python3-libvirt
   - virt-viewer
   - virtinstall
+  - python3-libvirt

 These Debian packages are not strictly necessary.
-They are required in order to run the scanning plugins.
+They are required in the Tutorial's last chapters.

-  - python3-guestfs
   - tshark
   - volatility
+  - python3-guestfs
+  - python3-requests

 Additional Python packages.